TV Anhanguera Goiânia: History

-TV Anhanguera went on air on Channel 2 on October 24, 1963, the date of Goiânia's birthday by Jaime Câmara and his brothers Joaquim Câmara Filho and Vicente Rebouças, becoming the second station to go on air in Goiás (the first was TV Rádio Clube, currently Record Goiás, in 1961).
+TV Anhanguera went on air on Channel 2 on October 24, 1963, the date of Goiânia's anniversary by Jaime Câmara and his brothers Joaquim Câmara Filho and Vicente Rebouças, becoming the second station to go on air in Goiás (the first was TV Rádio Clube, currently Record Goiás, in 1961).
 The station went on air as an affiliate of Rede Excelsior.

 Initially, the station was situated on Rua 8 in the city center, behind the O Popular newspaper building, at Avenida Goiás, 345.
 Its inaugural program, A Hora do Ângelus, aired for nearly 50 years, concluding in 2012.
 The network's programming encompassed various attractions, ranging from auditorium programs to soap operas, including Drácula and The Brodie Family.

 In 1967, it suffered a devastating fire, resulting in losses of NCr$1 billion.
 He had help from the then TV Goiânia and TV Paranaense (currently RPC Curitiba) to return to the air, two weeks later.
 After the fire, the station moved to a building on Rua 2.
 The advertising market also came together to help the company get back on its feet.
 The advertiser, Feud Naciff, was the one who raised the idea that advertisers should pay normally to the company, so that it would have credits for its recovery.
 After resuming its broadcasts, it became the leading television station - up until then, TV Rádio Clube (TV Goyá, channel 4) took the spot.

 In 1968, with the worsening situation at Rede Excelsior, it began broadcasting Rede Globo programs.
 Since its inauguration, TV Anhanguera already had videotape equipment.

 The affiliation with the Rio network began in 1969, when it began broadcasting Jornal Nacional and also began receiving Globo programs via Embratel microwaves during the early hours of the morning (only JN was live).
-At that time, Anhanguera still applied local programs, such as República Livre do Cerrado, an variety show presented by Colonel Hipopota (local equivalent of Chacrinha) until his death in 1982; 'The World belongs to Children', a children's show presented by Magda Santos until 1976; "General Novilar Comanda o Espetáculo, presented by Fued Naciff, was a great success, delivering several prizes and helping those in need; Juventude Comanda presented by Arthur Rezende, in addition to small news bulletins, such as O Popular no 2.
+At that time, Anhanguera still applied local programs, such as República Livre do Cerrado, a variety show presented by Colonel Hipopota (local equivalent of Chacrinha) until his death in 1982; 'The World belongs to Children', a children's show presented by Magda Santos until 1976; "General Novilar Comanda o Espetáculo, presented by Fued Naciff, was a great success, delivering several prizes and helping those in need; Juventude Comanda presented by Arthur Rezende, in addition to small news bulletins, such as O Popular no 2.